+In the first five steps in this recipe, you create content on SRV1 which you intend have Storage Replica replicate to SRV2.
+In practice, the data you are replicating would be be the files in a file server or represent other files you want to synchronize.

 In step 9, you reboot SRV2 remotely.
 If this is the first time you have rebooted SRV2 remotely using PowerShell, you may find that the command never returns even when SRV2 is demonstrably up and running.
-Just kill off the current PowerShell console (or close VS code) and open a new console to continue the recipe.
+Just kill off the current PowerShell console (or close VS code) and open a new console to continue the recipe.After creating the SR partnership, replication from SRV1 to SRV2, you reverse the replication in step 16.
+Before you reverse the replication, you should ensure that the initial replication has completed – depending on the size of the volume SR replications it could take quite a while.
+You can use the command (Get-SRGroup).Replicas.ReplicationStatus to check the status of the initial replication.